Reducing particulate pollution through the power of markets

 Michael Greenstone

-Milton Friedman Distinguished Service Professor in Economics; Director, Energy Policy Institute at the University of Chicago
+Milton Friedman Distinguished Service Professor in Economics; Founding Faculty Director, Institute for Climate and Sustainable Growth; Director, EPIC

 A first look at the programme finds that the Gujarat Pollution Control Board’s ETS is projected to both foster economic growth by reducing industries’ compliance costs and improve people’s health by reducing particulate air pollution.
 It is bringing Indian environmental policy to the global frontier.